HeroicKatora/wasm-as-html/Readme.md

 ## Motivation

-At the moment, Browsers can not executed WebAssembly as a native single page app.
+At the moment, Browsers can not execute WebAssembly as a native single page app.
 Hopefully, this will change at some point.
 This 'packer' allows you to preserve the WebAssembly interpretation, unchanged, while adding an HTML loader as a form of polyfill for the native loader environment.